nedvelkov/MircrosoftAddIdns/README.md

-# Word Addins
+# Outlook Addins
-In this brach will be commited all addins for Microsoft Word
+In this brach will be commited all addins for Microsoft Outlook